Skip to main content

 Open the order from your dashboard.
 The payment section shows every payment linked to that order, including partial payments, refunds, and the current payment status.

 Yes.
-Your End of Day report shows all transactions from a till session, and you can export detailed transaction reports from Analytics > Exports.
-See Exports for details.
+Your End of Day report shows every transaction from a till session, and you can export detailed transaction reports from Analytics > Exports.
+See Exports for the export options.

 What’s next?